Quantum Materials Corp Issues Corporate Update

 SAN MARCOS, TX, Jan.
-16, 2019 (GLOBE NEWSWIRE) -- Leading American cadmium-free quantum dot and nanomaterials manufacturer Quantum Materials Corp (OTCQB:QTMM) today issued a comprehensive corporate update filed as an 8K and also available on the company website at www.QMCdots.com.
+16, 2019 (GLOBE NEWSWIRE) -- Leading American cadmium-free quantum dot and nanomaterials manufacturer Quantum Materials Corp (OTCQB:QTMM) today issued a comprehensive corporate update filed as an 8K and also available at the following link:

 ABOUT QUANTUM MATERIALS CORP.